dashersw/pedalboard.js/README.md

 The technology that made Pedalboard.js available is Webkit's implementation of the W3C audio API.
 Although in its final draft version (which means it's more or less stable — at least in concept and context, but subject to change) the API is quite extensive, easy to use, extendable and has very nice approaches.

-Right now, the audio API is only available in the latest builds of Webkit-based browsers — Chrome and Safari.
+Right now, the audio API is only available in the latest builds of WebKit-based browsers — Chrome and Safari.
 Mozilla is said to support it, with IE to follow suit.

 ###Nodes